- Title:

 Please use the reference ‘Research Officer’ in your email subject line when applying.

-The first interview will reduce the initial short list and remaining candidates may be invited for a second interview.
-It is anticipated that first interviews will be held in mid-May, and second interviews, if applicable, will be held by the end of May.
+Shortlisting will apply and will be based on the information contained in the CV and the degree to which applicants demonstrate the essential criteria.
+The first interview will reduce the initial shortlist, and remaining candidates may be invited for a second interview.
+It is anticipated that the interview process will be completed by the end of May.

 The role will be subject to Garda vetting, verification of qualifications and reference checks.